Southern French · Français méridional

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Metropolitan French is a dialect of French.
+Metropolitan French is a dialect of the French language.

 Metropolitan French is primarily spoken in France.